this is a time line and index of my website -click on any icons to go to the pages

-The Card Players II was a projects in the planing stage when I started NYU in 1980..
-I had spent 10 years learning how to build a grandiose painterly project from the ground up from sketches and cartoons.
-The Card Players II had an excellent preliminary sketch and a detailed earlier painted version to work from.
+The Card Players II was a project in the planing stage when I started NYU in 1980.
+I had spent 10 years learning how to build grandiose painterlycreations from the ground up with sketches and cartoons.
+The "Card Players II" had an excellent preliminary sketch and a detailed earlier painted version to work from.
 Admittedly my primary thought process was a means to propel my works into the realm of modernism by the use of "devices".
-The card player had real cards and the Marlboro Pack I stole off the table during the gamewhen I made the drawing!
+The card players had real cards and the Marlboro Pack I stole off the table during the card game when I made the drawing!
 I decided to make little cut out cards from paper for the mirror as well.

 Homage to Patton and the Uniform took the best drawing of my Surrenders of Great Armies of the World Series -The Recalcitrant Hussars and mated it to their larger than life ceramic doubles.